slarmoo/.github/profile/webServices/webSocket/chat.md

 A WebSocket connection will eventually close automatically if no data is sent across it.
 In order to prevent that from happening the WebSocket protocol supports the ability to send a `ping` message to see if the peer is still there and receive `pong` responses to indicate the affirmative.

-To make this work we use `setInterval` to send out a ping every 10 seconds to each of our peer connections and clean up any connections that did not response to our previous ping.
+To make this work, we use `setInterval` to send out a ping every 10 seconds to each of our peer connections and clean up any connections that did not respond to our previous ping.

 ```js
 setInterval(() => {